-In this article I explain how to assess which is the best champagne and list all the very best champagnes in the market as well as my favorite top champagnes.
-But take all of this with a grain of salt.
-The best champagne is simply the one that you love the most.
+In this article, we mention what are the very best champagnes in the market and what is, each year, the very best champagne from the various champagne competitions.
+We also explain how to assess the quality of champagne, and what are some of our favorite top champagnes.
+But take all of this with a grain of salt; the best champagne is simply the one that you like the most.

-This is why I decided to write this article: to explain a bit more in details and with facts why there is no such thing as THE universal best champagne, but there are indeed a few champagnes that firmly stand at the very top and are recurrently top-rated by champagne and wine critics.
+Before we answer this question, we try to explain why there is no such thing as THE universal best champagne, but there are indeed a few champagnes that firmly stand at the very top and are recurrently top-rated by champagne and wine critics.